Redesigning Multi-Scale Neural Network for Crowd Counting: Method

 \subsubsection{Expert importance loss}

 This loss is to encourage the balanced contribution from each expert within a group.
-It is applied in the first level of HMoDE.
-Given the expert $E_{ij}$ in (\ref{eq:hmoe}), we integrate its corresponding weight map $G^1_{ij}$ over pixels as an importance score $W_{ij}$.
-Inspired by~\cite{shazeer2017arxiv}, we compute the {standard deviation} ($\sigma(W_i)$) and mean ($\overline{W_i}$) of $W_{ij}$ in each group and formulate the expert importance loss as the squared coefficient of variation:
+It is applied in the first level of HMoDE. \miaojing{Given the expert $E_{ij}$ in (\ref{eq:hmoe}), we sum the pixel values of its corresponding weight map $G^1_{ij}$ to obtain an importance score $W_{ij}$ for this $j$-th expert in the $i$-th group.
+We use $W_i$ to signify the set of importance scores corresponding to all experts in the $i$-th group.} Inspired by~\cite{shazeer2017arxiv}, we compute the {standard deviation} ($\sigma(W_i)$) and mean ($\overline{W_i}$) of $W_{ij}$ in each group and formulate the expert importance loss as the squared coefficient of variation:

 We minimize $\sigma(W_i)$ in each group to balance the importance score of each expert on the image-level. $\sigma(W_i)/\overline{W_i}$ is a normalized form to cast $\sigma(W_i)$ from different groups into the same scale.
 The low standard deviation $\sigma(W_i)$ means all $W_{ij}$ are around the mean $\overline{W_i}$, \ie experts within this group are assigned with similar weights on the image level.